Miniature American Shepherd Shedding

 Miniature American Shepherds have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Miniature American Shepherd's coat healthy.

-With a typical weight of 20-40 lbs and lifespan of 12-13 yrs, the Miniature American Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-40 lbs and lifespan of 12-13 yrs, the Miniature American Shepherd has specific care needs shaped by its genetics and build.
 While breed tendencies offer a useful starting point, the Miniature American Shepherd in front of you is shaped by genetics, early experiences, and your care.

 Seasonal Changes